alaedine07/Data-structure-algorithms/Graphs/README.md

 In a tree (binary or N-ary), a node can only be connected to its parent and children.
 In a graph, each vertex can be connected to every other vertex of the graph

+a graph is composed of what we call vertices or vertexes or nodes and a connection between this nodes is called an edge

 # Type of graphs

 ## Unidirect graph